-This is a very common reason for your baby to wake up due to an empty stomach.
-Breastmilk digests within 60 to 90 minutes whereas formula-fed babies sleep a little longer.
+This is a prevalent reason for your baby to wake up due to an empty stomach.
+Breastmilk digests within 60 to 90 minutes, whereas formula-fed babies sleep a little longer.

-Some moms choose to formula feed at night so they could have another hour of sleep for their sanity and babies could sleep better too.
-Using a formula at night could also solve sleep problems for those who are good eaters and get hungry every hour.
+Some moms choose to formula feed at night so they could have another hour of sleep for their sanity, and babies could sleep better too.
+Using a formula at night could also solve sleep problems for good eaters and get hungry every hour.

 Babies sleep while eating and then wake up after half an hour. this happens when your baby does not really eat well and falls asleep because she may be too tired or too hungry.
 Doctor suggest to undress your baby (just leaving the diaper on) and then feed 15 to 20 minutes each side (if breastfeeding) and then add 2 oz to 4 oz more for top feed.

 Just be sure that your baby ate well before sleeping and burped before you lay her down.

 2. The temperature might be too high or low

 If you have a nursery set up for your newborns or toddlers, the temperature should be moderately cool so that they could sleep well through the night.

 If your baby is wearing fleece onesie and your room is not too cold then it might get too warm for the baby at night or vice versa.